dmey/synthia/README.md

 ## Overview

-Synthia is a tool for generating multi-dimensional data in Python.
-It has a simple and succinct API to natively handle multidimensional data using [xarray](https://xarray.pydata.org)'s labeled arrays and datasets.
-It supports different methods of data generation such as[ functional Principle Component Analysis (fPCA)](https://dmey.github.io/synthia/fpca.html), and Parametric (Gaussian) and Vine [copula models](https://dmey.github.io/synthia/copula.html).
-Depending on the type of model, it can be used to fit and generate different types of multivariate data with (or a mix of) discrete, categorical, and continuous variables.
-For example, given some vertical profiles of atmospheric temperature, we can use Synthia to generate new but statistically similar profiles using a copula and fPCA model in three lines of code (Table 1).
-For more information about the features included in the latest version of Synthia, please see the [Synthia website](https://dmey.github.io/synthia).
+Synthia is a tool for generating multidimensional data in Python.
+It has a simple and succinct API to natively handle [xarray](https://xarray.pydata.org)'s labelled arrays and datasets.
+It supports different methods of data generation such as [functional Principle Component Analysis (fPCA)](https://dmey.github.io/synthia/fpca.html), and parametric (Gaussian) and vine [copula models](https://dmey.github.io/synthia/copula.html) for continuous (all) discrete (vine), and categorical (vine) variables.
+For example, given some vertical profiles of atmospheric temperature, we can use Synthia to generate new but statistically similar profiles using a copula and fPCA models in just three lines of code (Table 1).
+For more information about the latest version of Synthia, please see the [website](https://dmey.github.io/synthia).

 **Table 1.
-Example application of Gaussian and fPCA classes in Synthia used to generate random profiles of atmospheric temperature similar to those included in the SAF dataset (REF).
+Example application of Gaussian and fPCA classes in Synthia.
+These are used to generate random profiles of atmospheric temperature similar to those included in the source data.
 The xarray dataset structure is maintained and returned by Synthia.**

 | Source                                   | Synthetic with Gaussian Copula                     | Synthetic with fPCA                            |
 | ---------------------------------------- | -------------------------------------------------- | ---------------------------------------------- |